1. Home

 Here, there is nothing special to do.
 We stay at home all day long, in the shelter that my mother made or in our little yard, but there's no shade to stay in.
 I know “Ataba” (Arabic for “doctors” referring to Doctors Without Borders) as well.

 In the future, I want to be a doctor to take care of people.
 If possible, I would go back to El Geneina right away, even today if it were possible, and I would go back to school immediately.
-It is my country, and I would not hesitate for a second if it is safe.”
+It is my country, and I would not hesitate for a second if it was safe.”

 Medical care where it's needed most